 Nobody knows when the next crisis will strike, but your support helps Save the Children provide assistance in the critical first hours and days of an emergency when children need us most.
 When generous people like you make your 100% tax-deductible gift, children's lives are saved and their futures are brighter.

 Earthquakes are caused by the breaking and shifting of rock beneath the earth’s surface.
 They can strike without warning and can occur at any time.
 In the U.S., 45 states and territories are at moderate to very high risk of earthquakes.
-Save the Children’s emergency experts share what to do in the event of an earthquake, and how you can keep children safe during a disaster.
+Save the Children’s emergency experts share 10 earthquake safety tips including what you can do before, during and after an earthquake.

 - Talk to your children about earthquakes.

 Explain to your child what could happen, using simple, age-appropriate words.
 Outline an earthquake emergency plan for the whole family, with an evacuation plan and meeting location and emphasize that their safety is your utmost priority.

 Plan for where you may be able to go while still following the CDC's social distancing recommendations.
 Keep in mind any family members who may be at high risk for COVID-19 and how to keep group size to a minimum.